 32. Pumpkin Baked Oatmeal with Streusel Topping from Alissa Rumsey

-33. Cranberry Coconut Overnight Oats from Chrissy Carroll, author of Eat to Peak: Sports Nutrition for Runners and Triathletes
+33. Cranberry Coconut Overnight Oats from Chrissy Carroll, RD, author of Eat to Peak: Sports Nutrition for Runners and Triathletes

 35. Candy Corn Overnight Oats from Lauren Harris-Pincus